steima/js-intl/README.md

 });
 ```

+To view a demo that translates an English page to German [click here](https://rawgithub.com/steima/js-intl/master/demo.html).

 This library depends on some modern jQuery version ;) tested with many ... they all worked!

 It should be compatible if used with other JS frameworks.
 This library does NOT require jQuery to be bound to the $ sign.